JoseLuis-Figueroa/Courses/Microcontroller/Embedded Systems Bare-Metal Programming Ground Up/README.md

 9. Inter-Integrated Circuit (I2C).
 10. Serial Peripheral Interface (SPI).

+The current tooling being used for this project includes:

+Development Board: Nucleo-F401RE.
+IDE/Debugger: Visual Studio Code (PlatformIO extension).
+Compiler Toolchain: GNU ARM.

-There are additional sections as the previous version of the course was added, but It does not make sense to add them.
+Note: There are additional sections as the previous version of the course was added, but It does not make sense to add them.